jaceksan/malloy_maql/README.md

 Long story short, I conclude:
 - The semantic of models and metrics and reports is almost the same
   - I want to start discussing it with Malloy developers
-  - We should open source interpreters of our languages (ideally under Apache license) so we can translate from one to another
+  - We should (at least) open source interpreters of our languages (ideally under Apache license) so we can translate from one to another
 - Malloy is IDE centric while GoodData is UI centric
   - We GoodData are going to focus on developer experience in near future
 - Malloy does not support multi fact approach in metrics
   - [Already observed by PowerBI devs](https://datamonkeysite.com/2022/09/13/multi-fact-support-in-dax-and-malloy/)
+- GoodData does not support computed attributes, e.g. CONCAT(first_name, " ", surname)
+  - It's on our roadmap

 ## Setup environment